xverizex/RetroSpriteEditor/README.md

 [![Download on Flathub](https://dl.flathub.org/assets/badges/flathub-badge-en.svg)][flathub]

 ## Features
-* Save as NES format
+* Saving as NES format
 * Pencil for Pixel Art
-* Software is FOSS
 * Button for Moving Tiles on the Canvas
 * Button for Swapping Tiles